-Students, professors, civil servants, especially from the mobility and urban planning sector, public and private operators from the mobility sector and entrepreneurs, an expression of the region, are taking part in the University of Bergamo's Living Lab.
+Students, professors, civil servants, especially from the mobility and urban planning sector, public and private operators from the mobility sector and entrepreneurs, an expression of the region, are taking part in the University of Bergamo's Living Lab, organized together with the Municipality of Bergamo.
 This participation started in April 2018 and is remains ongoing.
 All these stakeholders have developed creative, sustainable and feasible solutions, which have been tested.